-Creating templates allows you to quickly and more easily create projects.
+Creating templates allows you to quickly and more easily create projects and ensures that you have the time and resources necessary to be successful.
 You can also choose to create a template from an existing project.
 Once you have created a template, you can apply it during project creation or apply it to an existing project.

 Whichever account member creates a template is automatically assigned as the template owner.
 While there isn't a way to transfer template ownership, an account member with a Project Lead account permission or higher can clone the template and become the owner of the new template copy.

 How to Create a Template

 - In the left navigation, hover over Templates and click the Add (“ icon. ”)